Rajneeshgupta2244/app-legal-docs/terms-and-conditions.md

 <p>Task-Ninja is a technology platform that helps users discover nearby independent service providers.
 By creating an account or using the platform, you agree to these Terms.</p>

 <h2>1.
 Platform Nature</h2>
-<p>Task-Ninja is only a discovery platform.
-It does not provide services, employ providers, or act as an agent, contractor, partner or representative of any provider.</p>
+<p>Task-Ninja is only a technology and discovery platform.
+It does not provide the listed services and is not an employer, contractor, partner, representative or agent of any provider.</p>

 <h2>2.
 Direct Contact</h2>
+<p>The application displays only the provider's name, service name, service category and service location.</p>
+<p>The provider's registered mobile number is not displayed directly within the application.</p>
-<p>The application displays the provider's name, service details and mobile number.
-When a user taps the Call button, the application only opens the device's default phone dialer with the provider's number pre-filled.
-Calls are placed through the user's own telecom network.</p>
+<p>When a user taps the <strong>Call</strong> button, the application only opens the device's default phone dialer with the provider's registered mobile number automatically populated.</p>
-<p>Task-Ninja does not provide in-app calling, chat, messaging, call recording or call monitoring.</p>
+<p>The telephone call is placed through the user's own mobile device and telecom network.</p>
+<p>Task-Ninja does not provide, initiate, host, monitor, record, intercept or control telephone calls, chats or messages.</p>

 <h2>3.
 No Booking System</h2>
 <p>Task-Ninja does not provide booking, appointment scheduling, quotations, payment collection or service execution.
-Any communication, agreement or transaction takes place directly between the user and the provider.</p>
+Any communication, quotation, agreement, appointment, payment or dispute takes place directly between the user and the independent service provider.</p>

 <h2>4.
 User Accounts</h2>
 <ul>
-<li>Users register using basic account information.</li>
+<li>Users register using their first name, last name, email address, mobile number and password.</li>
 <li>Email and mobile verification may be required.</li>
-<li>Users are not required to submit Aadhaar, PAN or live selfie.</li>
+<li>Users are not required to submit Aadhaar, PAN or Live Selfie.</li>
 <li>The platform is free for users.</li>
+<li>Users are responsible for protecting their account credentials.</li>
 </ul>

 <h2>5.
 Provider Accounts</h2>
 <ul>
 <li>Providers must complete identity verification before listing services.</li>
-<li>Verification may require Aadhaar, PAN, live selfie, address and additional information.</li>
+<li>Verification may require Aadhaar, PAN, Live Selfie and address details.</li>
+<li>Only approved providers may publish services.</li>
-<li>Verification is not a guarantee of service quality or provider conduct.</li>
+<li>Verification is not a guarantee of identity, qualifications, licensing, conduct or service quality.</li>
 </ul>

 <h2>6.
 Subscription</h2>
-<p>Providers may receive a free trial.
+<p>Providers may receive a free trial where applicable.
 After the trial, each listed service may require a separate paid subscription.
-Subscription only enables listing visibility and does not guarantee calls, customers, work or earnings.</p>
+Subscription only enables service visibility and does not guarantee calls, customers, work or earnings.</p>

 <h2>7.
+Service Visibility</h2>
+<p>Providers may activate or deactivate their services.
+Only active services with a valid subscription, where applicable, may be displayed to users.</p>

+<h2>8.
 Responsibilities</h2>
-<p>Providers are solely responsible for their listings, pricing, descriptions, experience, conduct and compliance with law.
-Users are responsible for their decisions when contacting providers.</p>
+<p>Providers are solely responsible for their listings, pricing, descriptions, conduct and compliance with applicable laws.
+Users are responsible for their own decisions when contacting providers.</p>

-<h2>8.
+<h2>9.
 Contact Information</h2>
-<p>Users understand that the provider's contact number is displayed for direct communication.
-Providers understand that their registered contact number will be visible to users.
-Task-Ninja is not responsible for conversations, negotiations, commitments or disputes arising from direct communication.</p>

-<h2>9.
+<p>The provider's registered mobile number is not displayed directly in the application.
+It becomes available only when the user taps the Call button, which opens the device's default phone dialer.</p>
+<p>Any telephone conversation, quotation, appointment, agreement, payment, cancellation, service or dispute after the call is solely between the user and the provider.</p>

+<h2>10.
 Limitation of Liability</h2>
-<p>To the maximum extent permitted by applicable law, Task-Ninja shall not be responsible for services, service quality, pricing, payments, telephone conversations, agreements, delays, cancellations, fraud, property damage, financial loss or disputes between users and providers.</p>
+<p>To the maximum extent permitted by law, Task-Ninja is not responsible for telephone conversations, pricing, quotations, agreements, payments, service quality, cancellations, fraud, property damage, financial loss or disputes between users and providers.</p>

-<h2>10.
+<h2>11.
 Suspension</h2>
-<p>Task-Ninja may suspend or terminate accounts for fake documents, fraud, abuse, duplicate accounts, free-trial misuse or policy violations.</p>
+<p>Task-Ninja may suspend or terminate accounts for fake documents, fraud, abuse, duplicate accounts, misuse of free trials or violations of these Terms.</p>

-<h2>11.
+<h2>12.
 Governing Law</h2>
-<p>These Terms are governed by the laws of India.</p>
+<p>These Terms are governed by the laws of India.
+Any dispute shall be subject to the jurisdiction of the competent courts having jurisdiction over the registered office of Task-Ninja unless otherwise required by applicable law.</p>

-<h2>12.
+<h2>13.
 Contact</h2>
 <p>Email: taskninja.help@gmail.com</p>
 </body></html>